lingo-reviews/tenets/go/dev/README.md

 ### api/

 The RPC api.
 This is the low level transport code generated from api.proto which enables lingo to talk to your tenet.
-You can basically ignore it.
+As a tenet author, you can safely ignore it.

 ### server/